-Net income for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$862,000, \$276,000, and \$815,000, respectively.
-Net income per Limited Partnership Interest for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$18.44, \$5.90, and \$17.43, respectively.
+Net income for the fiscal years ended December 31, 2013, 2012 and 2011 were \$1,041,105, \$862,195, and \$275,643, respectively.
+Net income per Limited Partnership Interest for the fiscal years ended December 31, 2013, 2012 and 2011 were \$22.27, \$18.44, and \$5.90, respectively.

-The variance is primarily due to the second quarter of 2011 vacancy of the former China Super Buffet, Phoenix, AZ property and its reclassification to properties held for sale during the third quarter of 2011, the 2010 and 2011 lease modifications related to the Denny's, Phoenix, AZ property , the third quarter of 2011 reclassification of the Denny's, Phoenix, AZ property to properties held for sale and the fourth quarter of 2011 sale of the property.
+The increase in net income for 2013 over prior years is primarily due to the second quarter of 2013 gain on the sale of the condemned portion of the Mt.
+Pleasant, SC property.
+Property impairments taken in 2012 and 2011 were not repeated in 2013.
+The 2012 net income also includes the fiscal year 2012 property impairment write up of \$142,747 related to the vacant Phoenix, AZ property.
 The 2011 net income includes the fiscal year 2011 property impairment write downs of \$390,117 related to the vacant Phoenix, AZ property and \$104,705 related to the Denny's, Phoenix, AZ property.
-The 2012 net income also includes the fiscal year 2012 property impairment write up of \$142,747.

-Net income for the fiscal years ended December 31, 2012, 2011 and 2010 included the results from both operations and discontinued operations.
+Net income for the fiscal years ended December 31, 2012 and 2011 included the results from both operations and discontinued operations.
+There were no discontinued operations in 2013.
 Assets disposed of or deemed to be classified as held for sale require the reclassification of current and previous years' operations to discontinued operations in accordance with GAAP applicable to "Accounting for the Impairment or Disposal of Long Lived Assets".
 As such, prior year operating results for those properties considered as held for sale or properties no longer considered for sale have been reclassified to conform to the current year presentation without effecting total net income.
 When properties are considered held for sale, depreciation of the properties is discontinued, and the properties are valued at the lower of the depreciated cost or fair value, less costs to dispose.